King Kong in popular culture: 1980s to the present

+In The Fairly OddParents episode "The Good Old Days", King Kong was arrested by Carl Denham and others.
+In "The Big Bash", Timmy Turner and Remy Buxaplenty had to obtain a giant banana from King Kong as part of a scavenger hunt held by Cupid.
+Remy succeeds by bribing him with a starlet and escaping on a blimp.
+King Kong later joined the other characters from time in chasing after Cupid and then unleashed on Cosmo and Juandissimo by Wanda over a bet they had about winning her.

-A special King Kong themed wine was put out by Francis Ford Coppola's winery in 2016.
+A special King Kong-themed wine was put out by Francis Ford Coppola's winery in 2016.

-In the Cartoon Network show Codename: Kids Next Door episode "Operation: H.U.G.S", Numbuh 4 is captured by a giant Rainbow Monkey (vocal effects provided by Frank Welker) on an island in a role reversal.
-He gets rescued, but the monkey follows and is ultimately defeated when Numbuh 4 uses a giant wrestling robot to give it a goodbye hug.
+In the Cartoon Network show Codename: Kids Next Door episode "Operation: H.U.G.S", Numbuh 4 is captured by the giant Rainbow Monkey Kong (vocal effects provided by Frank Welker) on Rainbow Monkey Island in a role reversal.
+He gets rescued, but Rainbow Monkey Kong follows and is ultimately defeated when Numbuh 4 uses a giant wrestling robot to give it a goodbye hug.

 The shows The Penguins of Madagascar, The High Fructose Adventures of Annoying Orange and We Bare Bears each have an episode spoofing Kong's ascent up the Empire State Building: in The Penguins of Madagascar, the episode "Otter gone Wild" portrays a feral Marlene carrying King Julien up the Cleopatra's Needle sculpture and the penguins (Skipper, Kowalski, Rico and Private) confront her in toy biplanes.
 In The Annoying Orange, the episode "King Coco" portrays Coconut swallowing a radioactive space rock which then mutates him into a King Kong-like monster.
 He then kidnaps Nerville and takes him up a skyscraper resembling the Empire State Building.
 Orange and the other food-characters also engage him in fighter biplanes until he pukes out the space rock.
 In We Bare Bears, the episode "Adopted" portrays a pet gorilla named Carl climbing up his owner's mansion with Panda as a hostage much like how Kong climbed the Empire State Building with Ann Darrow, and Grizz confronts him in a toy monoplane with a water gun.
 Carl also falls off the mansion, but unlike Kong, Carl survives.